guiyunbao/geospatial-benchmark/report.typ

 ==== Cluster

-Every 50 points will be consider as a cluster and will be placed around a random center on earch with short radius.
+Every 50 points will be considered as a cluster and will be placed around a random center on earch with short radius.
 All points will be generated in the range of EPSG:4326.

 == Test Environment